simonoxen/plastimatch/doc/sphinx/building_plastimatch.rst

 DCMTK (optional)
 ^^^^^^^^^^^^^^^^
 DCMTK is needed for DICOM-RT support.
-The recommended version is 3.6.2.
+Version 3.6.2 or higher are recommended.
 On linux, feel free to use the dcmtk that comes from your package manager (that's what I do).

 There are special considerations to building dcmtk: